wing5wong/artisan-whs-static/source/_news/2019-11-07_big-bang-adventure-race-2019.md

 **4th out of 19 High School teams!**
 **16th overall out of 114 teams!**

-Really happy as the team was made up of two Year 9's (Chase Morpeth and George Davey – another 4 years of racing in this event) and 2 year 12 students (Scott Emerson and Matt Grant)
+Really happy as the team was made up of two Year 9's, Chase Morpeth and George Davey (another 4 years of racing in this event) and 2 year 12 students, Scott Emerson and Matt Grant.
-.

 [Big Bang Adventure Race Website](https://www.bigbangadventure.co.nz/)